settings.json and other

 .vscode directory named

-[filename].defaults.[ext] and copy them to
+[filename].default.[ext] and copy them to

 [filename].[ext] unless they already exist.